saar95/directional-weighted-graph/README.md

  -The third part: In this section you can see the results of the comparisons between Python, Java (our cod for Ex2) and NetworkX.

   The results show the running times and the differences between them.

+  # Ex3
+The third assignment in OPP course.

+**Names: Saar Barel & Almog Reuveny.**

+In this assignment, we built a directional weighted graph in Python.